-The variety of life on our beautiful planet is extraordinary.
-The intricate interactions among animals and plants in the real world are far more fascinating, wondrous, and bizarre than those any fiction writer could possibly invent.
-Imagine fish that change sex, plants that trick and seduce insects, animals that have both male and female genitals.
+When people ask why I write about science, my answer is sthat the real world is far more fascinating, wondrous, and bizarre than those any fiction writer could possibly invent.
+Imagine creatures that live in water hot enough to melt lead, fish that change sex, plants that trick and seduce insects, animals that have both male and female genitals.
 All of this happens, some in your own backyard!

 My first "field station" was the peanut farm in Smithfield, Virginia, where I grew up.
 I played in the woods, waded through forest streams, and learned to respect and appreciate animals, plants, and the cycle of seasons, planting, and havesting.
 I believe there is something in all of us that yearns for wild nature because it is in wilderness that we can feel a connection with our ancient hunter-gatherer past encoded in our genes.
 In my books, I try to convey the excitement I feel about our extraordinary planet, the diversity of life, and the responsibility that humans have to care for the other species with which we share our global habitat.